Why you should be charging devices Thursday night and preparing for Friday power outages

-Meteorologists are predicting the storm could bring down one to two inches of rain that could create localized flooding going into Friday -- in addition to strong winds having the ability to bring down trees and power lines.
+Meteorologists are predicting the storm could bring down 1 to 2 inches of rain that could create localized flooding going into Friday — in addition to strong winds having the ability to bring down trees and power lines.

 “We want customers to be aware of [the] possibility of outages and heavy rain this storm may bring,” said Mike Burke, chief of field operations at Green Mountain Power (GMP).
 “We follow multiple forecasts to be ready to respond as quickly and safely as possible.
 If winds are strong enough to take down trees and lines, it is so important for customers to stay far away from power lines and always assume a downed line is still energized and a danger.”